 How Does EMDR Work?

-Phase two is used to create coping skills during and in between EMDR sessions.
+Phase #2: The second phase is used to create coping skills during and in between EMDR sessions.
 Because the EMDR process is designed to create quicker results than basic talk therapy, it’s important that patients are equipped to manage triggers that may arise during the therapy process.

 Some facilities at Discovery Mood & Anxiety Program offer EMDR therapy for conditions including, but not limited to, PTSD, depression, anxiety, mood disorders and eating disorders.
 We have therapists who specialize in EMDR psychotherapy.
 If you feel like EMDR would be beneficial for you, contact us to find locations where EMDR treatment is offered.